CorradoTorino/corradotorino.github.io/_posts/2020-03-14-how-setup-your-blog-in-an-evening.md

 layout: post
 title: How Setup your Blog in an Evening?
 image: /img/2020-03-13-glenn-carstens-peters-npxXWgQ33ZQ-unsplash-edited.jpg
+tags: [blogging]
 ---
+If you want to have a batteries included blog without getting lost in the sauce, I can share my recipe.
+It is flavored by open source ingredients, broadly consumed in the blogging community.
+I obtained a powerful and flexible solution, without spending effort in implementation details.

-My last and first blog was answering the question: why is it important for a software engineer to keep a blog.
+My last and first blog entry was answering the question: why is it important for a software engineer to keep a blog.
 Now, I would like to highlight how incredible simple and easy is to setup one nowadays.
 Already in the past, creating and maintaining a blog was affordable by everyone with a minimum technical background and just some interest on the topic.
 But now, it is even more simpler.
 I had setup one in an evening for free, without having experience on web development.
-The receipt that worked fine for me is a mix of:
+The recipe that worked for me is a mix of:
 - GitHub Pages
 - Markdown
 - Jekyll
 - Beautiful Jekyll

-I feel that with this combination I get the benefit of a powerful and flexible solution, without spending effort in implementation details.
-So, I could focus on just the content and not on the tools itself.
+I feel that with this combination I obtained a good result and had the possibility to focus on just the content of the blog and not on the tools itself.

-### GitHub Pages
+## GitHub Pages

 [GitHub Pages](https://pages.github.com) offer a way to create custom websites for GitHub users and projects.
 It is a well known product and with a long history, since is already available from 2008.
 Its main benefits is simplicity.
 You have for free all the features of GitHub, like: